Terror in Meeple City: Gameplay

 The monsters themselves, as well as the meeples and tokens representing vehicles, are constructed from wood and are heavier than typical game pieces.
 Various physical actions are executed by the players using these pieces in an attempt to demolish the city.
 These include dropping the wooden pieces onto the buildings or other players' figures, as well as launching a "breath attack" by physically blowing on the game board from the location of the monster.

 In popular culture

 In April 2014, the game, played under its original name of Rampage, was featured on a live stream hosted by Wil Wheaton as part of an International TableTop Day event.

 Name change

-The game was originally titled Rampage and shares many stylistic elements with the arcade game of the same name, despite not being a licensed product.
+The game was originally released in 2013 with the title Rampage and it shares many stylistic elements with the arcade game of the same name, despite not being a licensed product.
 In June 2014, Repos officially changed the name of the game to Terror in Meeple City.